mattairtech/EEPROM_CAT25/README.md

 EEPROM.end();
 ```

+## Supporting extra devices

+A lot of different devices all support the same protocol.
+These devices are often
+referred to as "standard SPI EEPROM" or "standard serial EEPROM".
+Any compatible device
+can be used with this library, you just have to specify the capacity and pagesize.
+You
+can define a new device type in the same way as the library does it.
+For example, if the
+CAT25010 would not be supported yet, you could do:

+    const EEPROM_CAT25_Device CAT25010 = { .capacity = 0x80, .pageSize = 16};

+And then use that variable as normal:

+    EEPROM_CAT25 EEPROM(&SPI, 22, CAT25010);

 ## Ready Flag

 All reading and writing methods will first check that the EEPROM is ready (not busy with
 a previous write) by calling the isReady() method, which returns a bool.
 If busy, yield()
-will be called repeatedly until the EEPROM is ready, which may take up to 5ms if called
+will be called repeatedly until the EEPROM is ready, which may take up to 5ms (for
-immediately after a full page write.
-This method can be called directly:
+CAT25xxx devices) if called immediately after a full page write.
+This method can be
+called directly:

 ```
 while (!isReady()) {